jfrax023/mario_sokoban/README.md

 ## Edition Rules :

     You can create a map directly in a game by using the game map editor .You can access it in the first menu .
+At the moment you can only create a new map not editing an exitent map .

-    * Use a arrow key in you keyboard to travel in frame
+    * Use a arrow key in your keyboard to travel in frame
-    * Use backspace to move elements by elements
+    * Use space to move elements by elements
     * Use F9 to get back first menu
-    * Use F10 to save current map . (in progress)
+    * Use F10 to save current map .
+    * Is mendatory to put only mario, wall or objective in the last frame
+        of every ligne to represent the border of map (last right case).
+    * Is mendatory to have same objectives and caisse than the level you have chosen .
+    * The map name is automatically created .

 ## Menu